yeonuk-hwang/knou-ebook-pdf-converter/README.md

 - Recognition accuracy may be lower compared to commercial OCR tools
 - Always cross-check important content with the original source

+## Technical Decisions

+This project involved several key technical decisions to balance automation, usability, and maintainability:

+### Browser Automation

+- **Headed mode instead of headless**: Since users need to log in with their own credentials and select specific eBooks, the browser runs in headed (visible) mode.
+This approach prioritizes flexibility over background operation.
+- **Playwright over Puppeteer**: Chose Playwright for its intuitive locators (`getByRole`, `getByText`) and better developer experience with the Playwright Inspector.

+### Viewer Selection

+- **Old PDF viewer required**: The new eBook viewer displays content in two-page mode, which complicates screenshot processing.
+The old PDF viewer's single-page mode provides cleaner, more consistent captures.

+### OCR Engine

+- **PaddleOCR**: Selected based on community feedback and performance comparisons.
+Implemented with an abstraction layer to allow future switching between OCR engines (EasyOCR, Tesseract, etc.) without major refactoring.

+### Architecture

+- **Separation of concerns**: The tool separates capture and PDF generation into distinct steps, allowing users to organize images before processing and enabling manual intervention if needed.

+For detailed decision rationale and technical specifications, see [specification.md](specification.md).

 ## Troubleshooting